top of page

 During the first episode, the goddess of Swords, Teoritta (one of the main protagonists), awakens and sees potential in Xylo Forbartz (main protagonist).
 Despite the Holy Knight (Choubatsu Yuusha) being present and the one who was originally slated to claim Teoritta as her pact, the goddess adamantly chooses Xylo to be her knight, in turn refusing everyone else.

-With Teoritta being a sword master, I think she knew that Xylo's hidden honour and mastery over a sword would be a perfect match.
+With Teoritta being a sword master, I think she knew that Xylo's hidden honor and mastery over a sword would be a perfect match.
 This pact between the two turned a desperate retreat by the Holy Knight into a victory against the faeries and a Demon Lord.

 How Goddess Powers Work in Sentenced to Be a Hero